usecannon/cannon/packages/website/content/docs-technical.md

 #### Referencing Extra Event Data

-If an invoked function emits an event, cannon can parse the event data in your cannonfile by using `extras` option, This lets you reference previously emitted event's data in subsequent `invoke` actions.
+If an invoked function emits an event, cannon can parse the event data in your cannonfile by using the `extras` property, This lets you reference previously emitted event's data in subsequent `invoke` actions.

-For example, to track the _NewDeployment_ event data from the `PoolFactory` deployment from the example above, add the `extra` option and set an attribute for the event like so:
+For example, to track the _NewDeployment_ event data from the `PoolFactory` deployment from the example above, add the `extra` property and set an attribute for the event like so:

 ```toml